nickcloudsyinka/FRONTENDANDBACKEND/README.md

 ### Adding a Proposal

-1. In the "Add Proposal" section, enter a proposal name in the input field.
+1. In the "Add Children" section, enter a proposal name in the input field.
-2. Click the "Add Proposal" button to submit the proposal.
+2. Click the "Add Children" button to submit the proposal.
 3. The proposal will be added to the list after the transaction is confirmed.

 ### Viewing Proposals

-1. The "Proposals" section displays all current proposals.
+1. The "Children" section displays all current Children.
 2. Each proposal shows its ID, name, and the number of votes it has received.

 ### Voting Directly

-1. In the "Vote" section, enter the ID of the proposal you want to vote for.
+1. In the "Vote" section, enter the ID of the Children you want to vote for.
 2. Click the "Vote Directly" button to cast your vote.
-3. The vote count for the proposal will increase after the transaction is confirmed.
+3. The vote count for the Children will increase after the transaction is confirmed.

 ### Voting via Another Contract

-1. In the "Vote with Contract" section, enter the ID of the proposal you want to vote for.
+1. In the "Vote with Contract" section, enter the ID of the Children you want to vote for.
 2. Enter the address of the contract you wish to vote through.
 3. Click the "Vote via Contract" button to cast your vote.
 4. The vote count for the proposal will increase after the transaction is confirmed.